Non-Invasive Health Care - St. Augustine

 *Due to federal law, some restrictions apply to offer.
 Medicare rules apply.

-It’s not always easy to pinpoint the cause of Peripheral Neuropathy.
+It is not always easy to pinpoint the cause of peripheral neuropathy.
 A number of factors can contribute.
-Please call our clinic to learn if this treatment can help your condition.
+A consultation and evaluation can help determine whether our non-invasive care approach may be appropriate for your symptoms.

 Diabetes